robiot/AlphaClicker/README.md

 ### :art: Design:
 Ever got tired of the old design of your autoclicker.
 This is for you. \
-Just you search "Autoclicker" and you will get a bunch of ancient autoclickers (which work, but looks anicent).
+Just you search "Autoclicker" and you will get a bunch of ancient autoclickers (which work, but looks ancient).
 <img src="https://raw.githubusercontent.com/robiot/AlphaClicker/main/.github/Images/otherclickers.png" width=500/>

 ### :gear: Functionality: